Pevernow/noise_step/README.md

 In terms of results, it's very bad.
 Perhaps I need to rethink its purpose

-Some optimizations and reproductions of noise_step.
-In terms of results, it's very bad.
-Maybe I need to rethink its use

 Use it directly in colab.
 ﻿
 ## Update